Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 # Getting started: throwing errors

-Throwing good errors is key to producing a reliabile application.
+Throwing good errors is key to producing a reliable application.
 Most of Reliability Kit's packages rely on sensible errors being thrown if a fault is encountered in your app, and without reviewing your existing errors you won't get as much value from using it.

   * [Types of error](#types-of-error)
     * [Operational errors](#operational-errors)